-Has an online company with which you have an account been hacked?
+Has a company with which you've done business been hacked?
 Have you received a notice informing you that your personal information, or your credit-card number, was stolen in a data breach?

 If you're among the millions of consumers whose sensitive information may have been exposed in a data breach, here's what to do to minimize your chances of becoming the victim of identity theft or credit-card fraud.

 1. Determine what was stolen.